In some situations, post-traumatic stress disorder can manifest itself.

 A trained advocate can help the employee determine what the next step in stopping the harassment should happen.

 When an employee believes they are a victim of bullying, they must keep a journal of the offensive incidents.

 This can help you in two manners.

-- Secondly, it helps in the event the employee must file a legal claim against the harasser and the employer.
+Secondly, it helps if the employee files a legal claim against the harasser and the employer.

 You may believe you have a clear memory of what occurred.
-But memories fade, along with dates, times and any witnesses to the harassment incident.
+But memories fade, along with dates, times, and witnesses to the harassment incident.

 Having a written account of the events will not depend on memory recall at a stressful and emotional time.
 If the claim goes to court, there will be a valid, documented account that is credible to the court and jurors.

 IMPORTANT: Document the Facts and Not Narratives or Opinions.